-Watchdog looks for irregularities in metrics, like a sudden spike in hit rate.
+Watchdog looks for irregularities in metrics, like a sudden spike in the hit rate.
 For each irregularity, the Watchdog page displays a Watchdog story.
 Each story includes a graph of the detected metric irregularity and gives more information about the relevant timeframe and endpoint or endpoints.
 To avoid false alarms, Watchdog only reports issues after observing your data for a sufficient amount of time to establish a high degree of confidence.

-Selecting Show expected bounds in the corner reveals upper and lower thresholds of expected behavior on the graph.
+Selecting Show expected bounds in the upper-right corner reveals upper and lower thresholds of expected behavior on the graph.

 To see archived stories, select the checkbox option to “Show N archived stories” in the top left.
 You can also see who archived each story and when, and restore archived stories to your feed.

-Archiving does not prevent Watchdog from flagging future issues related to the service or resource.
+Note: Archiving does not prevent Watchdog from flagging future issues related to the service or resource.